Skip to content

 @lru_cache(maxsize=1)

-def torch_is_available(ensure_available: bool = False):
+def torch_is_available(ensure_available: bool = False, ensure_cuda: bool = True):

 """Check if PyTorch is available."""